 Valentine’s Day is coming up so it’s high time to get into the romantic mood.
-Since it’s already been our little tradition to feature a love story, this year can be no different and today I’ll show you an avant-garde love story, not because it’s very different from all other ones, but because it involves two avant-garde artists from Russia at dawn of the 20th century.
-Time for Goncharova and Larionov’s romance!
+Since it’s already been our little tradition to feature a love story, this year can be no different and today I’ll show you an avant-garde love story, not because it’s very different from all other ones, but because it involves two avant-garde artists from Russia at the dawn of the 20th century.
+Time for Natalia Goncharova and Mikhail Larionov’s romance!

-Three days Natalia was mad at Mikhail for his words that she was too preoccupied with form and that she should open her eyes onto the world.
+Natalia was mad at Mikhail for three days after he said that she was too preoccupied with form and that she should open her eyes to the world.
 But when he came to her and found a room filled with paintings and drawings, he knew she had talent.
 Natalia admitted later that

 When Jack of Diamond’s exhibition became a huge scandal for the avant-garde nature of the works exhibited, the couple didn’t stop pushing the boundaries of bourgeoisie taste dominating Moscow.
-In 1912 Mikhail invented a new trend in painting, Rayonism, which was a style representing the physical world by means of colour and light.
+In 1912 Mikhail invented a new trend in painting, Rayonism, which was a style representing the physical world by means of color and light.
 Proud Natalia said of him:

 They published the Rayonist manifesto in 1913, signed by 9 other artists.
 Although Mikhail was the official inventor of it, it was Natalia who became its most active practitioner considered by her contemporaries “the artist with the richest paints.”
-Their art put foundations for abstraction in Russia and the couple quickly became famous.
-They did various commissions: illustrations for books, patterns for textiles, women’s clothes and wallpapers.
-Moreover, prior to World War I, they participated in decorating the cabaret Pink Lantern and featured in the first futuristic film The Drama in the Futurist Cabaret No. 13 made in Russia, directed by Vladimir Kasyanov.
+Their art laid the foundations for abstraction in Russia and the couple quickly became famous.
+They did various commissions: illustrations for books, patterns for textiles, women’s clothes, and wallpapers.
+Moreover, prior to World War I, they participated in decorating the cabaret Pink Lantern and featured in the first futuristic film Drama in the Futurist Cabaret No. 13 made in Russia, directed by Vladimir Kasyanov.

 War and salvation